BioBased Products and Policies in the US and EU

 Since the USDA certification and labeling is voluntary, you won’t always see the designation on the packaging.
 However, certification and labeling beyond what’s required to qualify are becoming a way for consumers to differentiate and make better-informed choices.

-Certification gives consumers confidence that the products they’re buying are what they promise on the label.
+Biobased certification is essential for both consumers and manufacturers.
 We live in a time when greenwashing—when products appear sustainable but are not—is as rampant as the desire to make better choices.
+Certification provides transparency for both the buyer and producer, so together, we can work toward a renewable future.

 [insert photo of biobased label with both product and packaging %]